JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 ### Brief

-Monero uses dynamic block size as part of consensus rules which penalizes miners should they increase the block size above the median of last 100 blocks.
-This is coupled with a do-not-relay minimum recommended fee.
+Monero uses dynamic block size as part of consensus rules which penalizes miners should they expand the block size above the median of last 100 blocks.
+This is coupled with a do-not-relay minimum fee.
 Client software uses multipliers of the minimum fee to give priority to transactions in case of heavy network use during peak periods.
-We will analyze properties of the formulas chosen and impact of different fee multipliers on neutral and optimum strategies for the miners.
-We observe how the formulas allow for smooth increase and neutral and optimum strategies are independent of the network state.
+We will analyze properties of the formulas chosen and impact of different fee multipliers on neutral and optimum strategies for the miners, and observe how they're independent of the network state.
+We will demonstrate how the formulas incentivise steady expansion of block size at a fixed rate of 0.6% for as long as the mempool is full of transactions offering the minimum fee.
 Further, we will show how relation between typical transaction size and minimum block size affects this by making block size increases discrete.
 To address this problem, modified formulas are presented and recommendation made for any future changes in typical transaction sizes.
+We will also propose a set of different fee multipliers.

 Conclusion is that present dynamic block size penalty formula doesn't work as intended in situations where typical transaction size is close to median block size.
-The penalty formula must be changed to allow transition into a network state where median block size will be sufficiently greater than the typical transaction size.
+The penalty formula must be changed to allow smooth transition into a network state where median block size will be sufficiently greater than the typical transaction size.

 ### Analysis of Current Dynamic Block Size and Dynamic Minimum Fee